shanemcfadden/interactive-pathfinder/README.md

 This project is a single page application that allows users to select start and end points from a grid and calculate the easiest path between them.
 They may also draw textures to make it easier or harder to reach the end.
 This pathfinder implements Dijkstra's algorithm to find a path with the lowest difficulty.

+Click [here](https://shanemcfadden.github.io/interactive-pathfinder) to use the project from your browser. **Note: the app is not optimized for mobile or tablet use.**

 ## Tools used

 - Create React App